fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 In your JavaScript code, use the `Vue.use()` method to register the `vue-fusioncharts` component globally.
 Registering the component globally allows you to use them in the template of any root Vue instance created after registration.

-To include the `vue` component, do the following:
+To include the `vue` component, copy the following line of code:

 ```Shell
 import Vue from 'vue';
 ```

-To include the `vue-fusioncharts` component, do the following:
+To include the `vue-fusioncharts` component, copy the following line of code:

 ```Shell
 import VueFusionCharts from 'vue-fusioncharts';
 ```

-To include the `fusioncharts` class, do the following:
+To include the `fusioncharts` class, copy the following line of code:

 ```Shell
 import FusionCharts from 'fusioncharts/core';
 ```

-To include the specific chart from `viz` folder, do the following:
+To include the specific chart from `viz` folder, copy the following line of code:

 ```Shell
 // import ChartType from 'fusioncharts/viz/[ChartType]'